act-rules/act-rules.github.io/_rules/links-identical-name-equivalent-purpose-b20e66.md

 #### Inapplicable Example 2

 These links have different [accessible names][accessible name].
-The rule is only concerned about links with identical [accessible names][accessible name].
+The rule only applies to identical [accessible names][accessible name], not to identical link destinations.

 **Note**: It is a best practice for [Success Criterion 2.4.9: Link Purpose (Link Only)](https://www.w3.org/WAI/WCAG21/Understanding/link-purpose-link-only.html) that identical links have identical [accessible names][accessible name].
 This is however not a requirement.